Joe-Wild/Facial-Emotion-Detection/README.md

 **Problem and solution summary**

 The proposed solution design—using **EfficientNet-B0** with transfer learning was chosen because it offers a strong balance between accuracy and computational efficiency.
+Even if, in this particular case, the model is overfitting, it is very efficient in term on time & cost.

 EfficientNet-B0’s architecture, which scales network depth, width, and resolution in a compound manner, enables effective extraction of fine-grained facial features necessary for distinguishing emotions while maintaining a lightweight model suitable for real-time and resource-constrained environments.

-2nd option : **CNN**
+**CNN**

 With higher accuracy than models solely based on a one-dimensional (ANN), CNN models recognize and capture spatial hierarchies in the image, meaning that spatial relationships between pixels (such as edges, textures, and patterns) are well preserved and understood.

-Based on this research (the final usage not being specified) my final proposition tends to opt for a "simple" **CNN (model_2)** or,
+Based on this research (the final usage not being specified) my final proposition tends to opt for a "simple" **CNN (model_2)** .
+More adaptability.
  _____________________________________________________________________

-It all depends on the time and money to invest in the final project.
+It all depends on time and money to invest in the final project.
 For this task, where the reference images are small and of relatively poor quality, opting for a simple and lightweight model seems to be the two best options.

 The first, flexible, adaptable, and personalized CNN, will provide a better option in terms of reuse within the company for similar tasks.
 This requires more research in terms of parameter tuning.